Skip to content

 TorchMlp

-you can also train the synth by creating any number of input/output pairs and making a new training
+You can also train the Multi-Layer Perceptron by creating any number of input/output pairs and making a new training.
+When training the MLP, temporarily disable the MLP inference so you can set the synth parameters directly.

 Python Code